KatrinaTom/T2A2/README.md

 ## Requirement 8<a name="req8"></a>
 **Describe your projects models in terms of the relationships they have with each other**

+...

 ## Requirement 9<a name="req9"></a>
 **Discuss the database relations to be implemented in your application**

 Database Modeling

 The second step of the database creation is the relational model.
-Transforming the ERD into tables so that we can create the database.
+Transforming the ERD into tables so that the database can be created.

 Each entity is going to be a table in the database and entity attributes are going to be the columns of that table.